konstructio/kubefirst/README.md

 docker run --env-file=kubefirst.env -v $PWD/terraform:/terraform --entrypoint /scripts/nebulous/init.sh nebulous:foo
 ```

-### step 4 - teardown
+### step 4 - teardown (once you're ready to tear it all back down, obviously)

+There are a few things to note about teardown.

+Nebulous creates a VPC, some subnets, a gitlab server, a kubernetes cluster, some policies, roles, and a few other things (complete list in the teardown docs).
+Terraform knows about all of these things, and if you only created these resources, you'll be able to run teardown without thinking too hard.

+However, terraform is only able to destroy resources that are managed in terraform.
+It doesn't know about things you do manually.
+Anything you may have added through non-terraform operations must be manually removed before running the teardown script.

+Let's consider, for example, a scenario where you manually `helm install`ed an app to your new cluster, and that app spins up a new load balancer in your VPC.
+If you don't remove that app and its load balancer before running destroy, you won't be able to complete the terraform destroy operation.
+This is because you can't remove a VPC that still has a live load balancer running in it.

-Once you have built the `nebulous:foo` image as shown above, you can kickoff the automated init script by running
+With that context in mind, once you've removed the manual things you may have added to this environment, you can kickoff the automated destroy script by running:

 ```
 docker run -it --env-file=kubefirst.env -v $PWD/terraform:/terraform --entrypoint /bin/sh nebulous:foo
 ```

-and then in your interactice docker shell run
+and then in your interactice docker shell you need to run:

 ```
 /scripts/nebulous/terraform-destroy.sh